 This river is a perfect spot for both hydrospeed and its sister sport of tubing, with great rapids to traverse, rocky channels to navigate and fast-flowing waters for the ultimate adrenaline rush.
 This 6km course will put your new found technical skills to the test, with rapids, waterfalls, steep passages and strong currents to test your endurance and give you the ultimate whitewater thrill.

-Head to the Saint-Guilhem-le-Désert section of this river for great hydrospeed, as well as opportunities for hiking and via ferrata, in this stunning area known for its caves, caverns and incredible medieval village.
+Head to the Saint-Guilhem-le-Désert section of this river for great hydrospeed, as well as opportunities for hiking and via ferrata – check out our via ferrata activity in Herault.
+This stunning area is known for its caves, caverns and incredible medieval village and is a must-visit not only to experience this thrilling sport but to visit the gorgeous historic town of Saint-Guilhem-le-Désert.
 Just 40km north-west of the city of Montpellier, this is the perfect spot near the country’s south coast for hydrospeed experiences, in the stunning surroundings of the Occitanie region.

 Take a look at our hydrospeed activity on the Hérault River.

 To learn more about this exhilarating sport, check out our complete guide to hydrospeed.